ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 <div class="ld-tech-details">
 {% capture text %}
-Here are some other ways of fixing CORS.
+As a small optional read, here are some other ways of fixing CORS.
 I consider both to be lesser solutions in 2018, I don't know of any advantage they provide over proxying:

 1. You could change your backend code to *allow cross origin requests*.
 This should **never happen in production**.
 In Flask you could use the `flask-cors` extension to achieve that with minimal overhead.